pepegar/courses-and-presentations/slides-md/dspt-hardware.md

 :::

-# Hardware

-## HDD / SSD
+# HDD / SSD

-Hard Disk Drives or Solid State Drives are the long term storage of the computer
+>- Hard Disk Drives or Solid State Drives are the long term storage of the computer

-Persistent
+>- Persistent

-Slower than RAM
+>- Slower than RAM

-Higher capacity than RAM
+>- Higher capacity than RAM

 # Development Environment